cs6110/2018sp-web/src/syllabus.md

 ### Timeliness

-You have **three slip days** that you can allocate to problem sets throughout the semester.
-When you use a slip day, it lets you turn in the assignment 24 hours late without penalty.

-Aside from that, late work will not be accepted and will count for zero points.
+Late work will not be accepted and will count for zero points.
+If you need an extension for extenuating circumstances, please talk to the course staff.

 ## Exams